Ohio needs a statewide digital strategy, but the commercial pressure changes quickly from the Three C’s to the regional trust-first markets.

 Toledo, Akron, Dayton, and Youngstown still need strong city pages, but they often reward usefulness and service clarity more than theatrical positioning.
 Secondary markets such as Canton, Newark, Mentor, Parma, and Lorain need pages that feel specific enough to trust rather than broader statewide copy with a city name dropped in.

-That is why the Ohio layer should organise the statewide story, identify the strongest market clusters, and move people into the city and city-service pages where the real commercial work happens.
-When the state page is weak, the whole footprint becomes noisier.
+That is why the Ohio layer should organise the statewide story, identify the strongest market clusters, and move people into the city and city-level service pages where the real commercial work happens.
+When the state page is weak, the whole site becomes noisier.
 When it is doing its job, the whole system becomes easier to trust and easier to scale.

 Start with the service path that matches the real bottleneck.